-RWE to cut 2,500 jobs in German power generation -source
+RWE to cut 2,500 jobs in German power generation: source

-The source said RWE would also cut jobs in power stations in Britain and the Netherlands.
 According to information obtained by Reuters earlier, some 3,400 jobs may be going in total.

 One of the leading European energy companies in exploration, production, transport and trading, it could cull 10,000 out of 70,000 current jobs overall, analysts estimate.